 Looking back through history, you realize that Moses constantly stood in the gap between God and the Israelites and through his prayers, these children were spared severally.
 Even when God’s anger was burning against His people, Moses was able to intercede for them and God held back His anger.
 Esther also stood in the gap and put her life on the line – risking death itself – for the sake of her people.
 What about Daniel?
 The restoration of the children of Israel from the captivity of Babylon wouldn’t have been possible if not for the prayers of Daniel.
 How amazing, right?
 We can’t forget the great societal awakenings which were made possible through the prayers of some great men.

 We must be wondering what’s delaying revivals and societal awakening in our time; its lack of prayer.
 All revivals have been the outcome of prayer.
 The fact is that God wants us to pray; but the issue is whether or not we are willing to pray.
 There is no greater power on earth than the power of prayer.
-Sometimes you feel like it’s being useless to spend your time in prayer, sometimes you wonder if you are accomplishing anything through prayer, yet the truth is that much do change, much is accomplished on your knees.
+Sometimes you feel like it’s being useless to spend your time in prayer; other times you wonder if you are accomplishing anything through prayer, yet the truth is that much do change; much is accomplished on your knees.
 Prayer changes the world around us and those we are praying for.
 We must never underestimate the power of prayer.

 Andrew Murray observes that through the power of prayer we can become a blessing to our fellow man.
 It makes us fit to do any work and face any form of danger.
 It’s one secret of success.
 It defies all the power of the world.
 It fits men to conquer the world.

 Neglecting prayer is neglecting our fellowship with God.
 If we act blindly and allow the enemy to talk us out of prayers by making us believe that we can accomplish more by our own efforts than by our prayers, we have failed flat face.
 Fellowship with our fellow men is fine, but fellowship with God is of great importance.
 It must be our priority.
 God did not create man to be independent.
 This means that man cannot work or even accomplish anything significant in his life alone.
 He needs God.
-He must partner with God and the way to do it is to commune with Him in prayer.
-How else can we approach God if not on our knees?
+He must partner with God and how else can we approach God if not on our knees?
 How else can we talk to God and conceive His plans if not through prayer?
 God desires us to ask of Him, and to ask much, not just little for through this, He is glorified.

 If at all we will open our eyes and realise that we have been deceived by the enemy to neglect prayer, then we would go back to our prayer closets and cry out to God to restore us back to our places of prayer.